 Kids have an uncanny way of getting under their parents’ skin.
 They can be annoying if they want to, if not infuriating.

 But so can parents.
-All these rules and regulations and instructions on how to behave and get in line and learn some manners and grow up to be respected in the world can rile up a kid in no time, leading to some pretty intense showdowns.
+All these rules and regulations and instructions on how to behave and get in line and learn some manners and grow up to be respected in the world can rile up a kid in no time, leading to intense showdowns.

-I came across an article in the HuffPost the other day that showed exactly how upset kids can get if some of their privileges are taken away.
-The star of the story was a disgruntled young daughter, who wrote a terse note to her parents, warning them not to add a password to the computer.
+I came across an article in the HuffPost the other day that showed exactly how upset kids can get if their privileges are taken away.
+The star of the story was a disgruntled young daughter who wrote a terse note to her parents, warning them not to add a password to the computer.
 It made me smile.
 (For the original Reddit post click here, and for the HuffPost article click here.)

 Moving on, there was one more incident to check out.
 It involved a riled up parent, Tommy Jordan, who apparently shot the laptop that belonged to his 15-year-old daughter in response to her posting a rant about him on Facebook.
 ‘That sounds a bit harsh,’ I thought to myself.
 Whatever happened to grounding the child?
 How about adding parental controls on her device, or just taking it away from her for a while?
-Then I remembered the previous notes and grinned.

 The irate father and his daughter, Hannah, eventually went on TV and gave an account of the whole incident.
-They appeared shaken by the scrutiny placed on them and showed a friendly face to the cameras to convince everyone that everything was OK, water under the bridge, in an effort to get the public eye off them for good.
+They appeared shaken by the scrutiny placed on them and showed a friendly face to the cameras to convince everyone that everything was OK, water under the bridge etc, in an effort to get the public eye off them for good.

 The same goes for Hannah and her comments.
-I don’t think she’s such a horrible daughter.
+I don’t think she’s a horrible daughter.
 Lazy and spoiled, maybe, but not a nightmare.
 Not an abomination.
 Not deserving having her possessions executed with a firearm.
-She’s just a child that had things too easy, and who now needs to be instructed back to a more active and involved way of dealing with things.
+She’s just a child that had things too easy, and who needs to be instructed back to a more active and involved way of dealing with things.

 This sparked more debate, drawing TV talk show host and psychologist Dr. Phil in the argument.
-Here’s what he had to say about it.

 “Never humiliate you child publicly,” he emphasized.
 “You’re supposed to be the adult.”
 But Dr. Phil’s negative view of the situation did not seem to resonate with people’s opinions.
 So he toned it down at the end of the interview, “keeping things in perspective” and downplaying the incident as a huge error in tactics on the dad’s behalf.
 “Where do you go now?” he asked, wondering what the next step would be if Hannah broke the rules again.
 “Blow up the car?”

 But Dr. Phil didn’t have the last word.
 The fact that he makes his money by bringing people’s problems to the public eye, which often involves hard and humiliating procedure, did not go unnoticed.
-Tommy Jordan came back with a second video, accusing him of hypocrisy.
+Tommy Jordan came back with a second video, accusing him of hypocrisy:

-As for Hannah, she better realize that things don’t just fall out of the sky at the click of a mouse, like the megabytes she keeps downloading to surf her way through life.
-She better grow some teeth in that head of hers or she’ll end up bankrupt, or in jail, or in the arms of a whole different type of daddy.
-The sugar daddy.
-Whose love is not tough but shallow and mean.
+As for Hannah, she better realize that things don’t fall out of the sky at the click of a mouse, like the megabytes she keeps downloading (with her parents’ money?) to surf her way through life.
+She better grow some teeth in that mind of hers or she’ll end up bankrupt, or in jail, or in the arms of a whole different type of daddy, whose love is not tough but shallow and mean and deadly.

 Love conquers all, they say.
 But logic secures the conquest.
 And humor washes away the bad blood and turns it into water under the bridge.
-Now where’s my flamethrower?